rohitbegani/FAIproject-CS5100/README.md

-# Modelling User Preferences to provide Location Based Recommendations
+## Modelling User Preferences to provide Location Based Recommendations

-Main Project for CS 5100: Foundations of AI.
+##### Project for CS 5100: Foundations of AI.